stephvv23/stephvv23/README.md

 ---

-> _"Every day is an opportunity to learn, grow, and create something wonderful."_
+> _"Every day is an opportunity to learn, grow, and create."_

 ---